uzairmansoor/terraform-website-using-CloudFront-SSL/README.md

 ### Step 3: Update Variables

-* Update the variable values in the 'main.tf' file according to your scenario *
+* Update the variable values in the `main.tf` file according to your scenario *

 ### Step 4: Create an Execution Plan